sameeralam3127/Devops-automation/docs/kubernetes/kubernetes.md

    ```

 3. **Access NGINX in Browser**:
-   - Open:
+   - Open a web browser and navigate to:

    ```bash
    http://127.0.0.1/
    ```

+---

-### Step 3: Check the Status
+### **Step 3: Check the Status**

 1. **List Pods**:
-   - Check Pods:
+   - Check the status of the Pods:

    ```bash
    kubectl get pods
    ```

 2. **Check Deployment**:
-   - Verify Deployment:
+   - Verify the deployment:

    ```bash
    kubectl get deployments
    ```

 3. **Check Service**:
-   - View Service status:
+   - View the status of the Service:

    ```bash
    kubectl get services
    ```

-   - **Note**: Docker Desktop has a Kubernetes dashboard for a visual view of your resources.
+   - **Note**: Docker Desktop includes a Kubernetes dashboard, which provides a visual view of your resources.

+---

-### Step 4: Clean Up
+### **Step 4: Clean Up**

 1. **Delete the Service**:
+   - To remove the Service:

    ```bash
    kubectl delete -f nginx-service.yaml
    ```

 2. **Delete the Deployment**:
+   - To remove the Deployment:

    ```bash
    kubectl delete -f nginx-deployment.yaml
    ```

 3. **Verify Deletion**:
-   - Ensure Pods and Services are removed:
+   - Ensure that the Pods and Services have been removed:

    ```bash
    kubectl get pods